dhrrishit/Future-Dream-Influence-Predictor/README.md

 - seaborn: Built on top of matplotlib, for enhanced data visualizations (sentiment plots).
 - wordcloud: For generating word cloud visualizations of dream themes.
 - streamlit: (Listed in requirements but not currently used in the core functionality shown in the provided files.
 Potentially for future UI enhancements.)

+--- Example ---
+=== Future Influence Predictor ===
+Enter your dream description: I dreamed I was flying over a lush green forest, but suddenly a storm appeared and I started falling.
+I felt scared and lost.
+...
+(Word cloud visualization will appear) ...
+Please answer the following questions on a scale from 1 (low) to 10 (high):
+How much do you rely on intuition for decision-making?
+7 How high is your typical stress level?
+6

+Extracted Dream Themes: ['lush', 'fly', 'green', 'forest', 'dream', 'appear', 'storm', 'start', 'fall', 'lose', 'scare'] Dream Sentiment Scores: {'neg': 0.259, 'neu': 0.538, 'pos': 0.203, 'compound': -0.1779}

+--- Future Influence Prediction ---
+Based on your dream, the themes of flying, lush greenery, and a sudden storm, combined with a slightly negative sentiment and moderate intuition and stress levels, here's a potential future influence prediction:

+Your dream may reflect a current period of ambition and exploration (flying over a lush forest), but also underlying anxieties or potential challenges on the horizon (the sudden storm and falling).
+Your intuition score suggests you are somewhat guided by your gut feelings, which might be heightened by the dream's unsettling elements.
+The moderate stress level indicates you are likely equipped to handle challenges, but the dream could be a signal to prepare for unexpected turbulence in your plans.

+Future decisions might be influenced by a cautious optimism.
+You may be drawn to opportunities that initially seem promising and expansive, but you might also be more aware of potential risks and setbacks.
+This dream could encourage you to plan carefully, consider contingency plans, and not be overly swayed by initial excitement without assessing potential storms ahead.
+Pay attention to your intuition but also balance it with practical considerations as you navigate upcoming decisions.